 SSH (or Secure Shell) is a method for letting you securely control a remote computer via a command line interface.
 One of the features of the SSH protocol is that as well as sending commands, you can also use it to securely relay Internet traffic between two computers.
-To set up an ssh link, the remote system needs to operate as a ssh server, and your local machine need an ssh client program.
+To set up an SSH link, the remote system needs to operate as an SSH server, and your local machine needs an SSH client program.

 In computer security, a threat is a potential event that could undermine your efforts to defend your data.
 Threats can be intentional (conceived by attackers), or they could be accidental (you might leave your computer turned on and unguarded).

 A way of narrowly thinking about the sorts of protection you want for your data so you can decide which potentional threats you are going to take seriously.
 It's impossible to protect against every kind of trick or attacker, so you should concentrate on which people might want your data, what they might want from it, and how they might get it.
 Coming up with a set of possible attacks you plan to protect against is called threat modeling.
 Once you have a threat model, you can conduct a risk analysis.